craftcms/docs/docs/cloud/status.md

 ## Project Health

 Individual projects report each [deployment](deployment.md)’s status to its owners.
-Failed deployments are never released (say, if some part of the [build](builds.md) doesn’t work), but a “successful” deployment doesn't mean that the new code is free from regressions!
+Failed deployments are never released (say, if some part of the [build](builds.md) doesn’t work), but a “successful” deployment doesn’t mean that the new code is free from regressions!
 We recommend setting up a tool like [Oh Dear](http://ohdear.app) or [BetterStack](https://betterstack.com) to monitor specific conditions appropriate for your project.